 Book an appointment with us for discussion and/or design consultation

-Get estimated quotation and details regarding tattoo/s
+Get estimated quotation and details regarding tattoo/s after the discussion.

 Set an appointment for viewing and measurements after design is completed

 Finalise a date for your tattoo appointment

 Any changes in designs after finalisation may result in a forfeit of your deposit and existing quotations may differ

 If no appointment is made within 2 months of confirmation of design, your deposit may be forfeited.

 Free touch ups are only applicable within 6 months after the completion of the tattoo

 You will be attended to by whichever artist that is available at the point of time.
 If there isn't any artist available, we are afraid we will not be able to serve you.
 To avoid wasting your time and effort, do give us a call in advance so that we will be able to allocate a time for you. ☺